mathigon/textbooks/content/shapes/content.md

 :::

 {.reveal(when="first-zoom")} While the blue and red seem to line up so the ends connect with a straight line, they do not.
-Using the formula ½ x b x h to find the area of this shape made by the 4 pieces is incorrect because the shape [[is not | is]] a triangle.
+Using the formula ½ x b x h to find the area of this [shape](->.paradox-poly) made by the 4 pieces is incorrect because the shape [[is not | is]] a triangle.
 The area of this shape is 32 square units.
 Using ½ x b x h, we got 32.5 square units.
 The extra ½ unit came from the amount of space in between the green line and the actual line connecting the endpoints of the red and blue triangle.

-    // TODO: Triangle zoom exercise 2
+    figure: .triangle-ref
+      x-polypad(rotate="no")

 In the 2nd arrangement, the shapes also seem to make a triangle with the same total area, but we’ve used one additional square unit.
 So, our first thought was that the area of these 4 shapes decreased by one.
 Move the slider below to zoom in on the green line connecting the corners of two triangles.